Cube Steak Recipe

 Frequently Asked Questions

-Pound cube steak with mallet before cooking.
+Pound cube steak with A mallet before cooking.
 This prevents toughness.
 In addition, do not overcook.
 Only a couple minutes is how long to fry cube steak.

 Cubed steak is great for sandwiches and chicken fried steak.